Acute lymphoblastic leukemia: Chemotherapy

-Adult chemotherapy regimens mimic those of childhood ALL; however, are linked with a higher risk of disease relapse with chemotherapy alone.
+Adult chemotherapy regimens mimic those of childhood ALL; however, they are linked with a higher risk of disease relapse with chemotherapy alone.
 Two subtypes of ALL (B-cell ALL and T-cell ALL) require special considerations when it comes to selecting an appropriate treatment regimen in adults with ALL.
 B-cell ALL is often associated with cytogenetic abnormalities (specifically, t(8;14), t (2;8), and t(8;22)), which require aggressive therapy consisting of brief, high-intensity regimens.
-T-cell ALL responds to cyclophosphamide-containing agents the most.
+T-cell ALL responds the most to cyclophosphamide-containing agents.

 Recent updates on the treatment of adult acute lymphoblastic leukemia (ALL) include advancements in immunotherapy, particularly the use of monoclonal antibodies like blinatumomab and inotuzumab ozogamicin, which target specific cancer cells and are used alongside stem cell transplantation.
 Additionally, tyrosine kinase inhibitors (TKIs) such as imatinib and dasatinib are incorporated for Philadelphia chromosome-positive ALL, improving treatment outcomes.

 Radiation therapy

 Radiation therapy (or radiotherapy) is used on painful bony areas, in high disease burdens, or as part of the preparations for a bone marrow transplant (total body irradiation).
 In the past, physicians commonly utilized radiation in the form of whole-brain radiation for central nervous system prophylaxis, to prevent the occurrence and/or recurrence of leukemia in the brain.
-Recent studies showed that CNS chemotherapy provided results as favorable but with fewer developmental side effects.
+Recent studies showed that CNS chemotherapy provided results as favorable, but with fewer developmental side effects.
 As a result, the use of whole-brain radiation has been more limited.
 Most specialists in adult leukemia have abandoned the use of radiation therapy for CNS prophylaxis, instead using intrathecal chemotherapy.